A Brief Fox Creek Farm history

 And where we are today

-At this point, we are celebrating our 10th anniversary on our own farm.
+In 2017, we celebrated our 10th anniversary on our own farm.
 The size of the CSA is maximizing the use of land and equipment.
 We are running the economically viable small family farm as we envisioned many years ago.

 We've got a strong core of CSA members - some of whom have been with us from the small beginnings.
 By carefully listening to our members, we continuously adjust our farm plan to meet the tastes of most.
 And most importantly, with the slow growth in farm size, we managed to keep up